Pulpyyyy/ordered-sliders-card/README.md

 - Verify entities exist in Home Assistant

 ### Gradients look wrong on multiple cards
-- This should be fixed in the latest version using Shadow DOM
+- This is fixed in the latest version using Shadow DOM
 - Clear browser cache and hard refresh (Ctrl+F5)

 ### Sliders won't move past each other